rastertail/rastertail.github.io/content/blog/bs-1/index.md

 ### Mixer + Noise Source

-Another simple circuit: just a 3 channel summing mixer with a transistor breakdown white noise source:
+Another simple circuit: just a 3-channel summing mixer with a transistor breakdown white noise source:
 ![The mixer and noise source](mixer.jpg)
 This mixes together both of the oscillators and adds a little texture with the white noise before going off to the VCF.